ffwff/hana/DOCUMENTATION.md

 ```

 Each function creates a scope (a separate variable environment).
 Variables that don't
-exist in the global scope will be declared locally.
+exist in the upper scope will be declared locally, while existing variables will
+set accordingly.

 ## Strings